 2.6.4.
-Transport, Off-range Corrals, and Adoption Preparation

-Excess wild horses removed from the range would be transported to BLM ORCs, where they would be inspected by facility staff (and if needed by a contract veterinarian) to observe health conditions and ensure that the animals are being humanely cared for.
+Transport, Off-range Corrals, and Adoption Preparation that the animals are being humanely cared for.
 Wild horses removed from the range would be transported to the receiving ORCs, in a goose-neck stock trailer or straight-deck semi-tractor trailers.
 Trucks and trailers used to haul the wild horses would be inspected prior to use to ensure wild horses can be safely transported.
 Wild horses would be segregated by age and sex when possible and loaded into separate compartments for safe transport.
 Mares and their un-weaned foals may be shipped together.
 Transportation of recently captured wild horses is limited to a maximum of 10 hours.